Student Loan Borrower Assisstance

 After you apply for consolidation, your application will be processed, and you will be assigned a new loan servicer for the Direct Consolidation Loan.
 It may not be the servicer you selected in your application.

 The Department of Education will send you a summary that lists the loans that will be included in the consolidation and the repayment plan that you selected.
 You should review this information carefully and contact the Department if there are any problems.
-If you do not contact them promptly, they will assume the information is correct and will process the consolidation.
+If you do not contact them promptly, they will assume the information is correct and will finalize the consolidation.

 When can I apply for consolidation?